There are a variety of ways to add videos to a Moodle course

 Embed a video file on a Moodle page

 Moodle has a built-in media player that can play videos.
 The player can be inserted into any text editing box.
-Typically, most users create a new page in Moodle and then click on the "Insert Moodle Media" button (looks like a filmstrip) in the page editor.
+Typically, most users create a new page in Moodle and then click on the Multimedia button (looks like a play button) in the page editor.
 From here you can upload your video and Moodle will embed the video within a player on the page.
 You will not see the video player while editing the page, but it will show up when the page is saved.

 Preventing Auto-Embedding of Videos